 Depending on the amount of improvement you desire, this incision may extend all the way around the thigh or only part of the way around the thigh in the groin crease between the trunk and the thigh.

 The incisions are carefully closed in multiple layers of strong sutures to minimize your scar.
 Dr. Kreithen may use a technique in which all of the sutures are placed beneath the skin and are absorbed by your body.
-Not having to undergo suture removal has improved patient comfort and satisfaction.

 A sterile dressing is applied to the incisions, and a compression garment is placed over your thighs.
 This compression garment helps support your legs during healing, decreases postoperative swelling, and helps decrease any bruising that may occur.

 After Your Surgery